attentif/website/src/a/2020-04-25-in-transition.md

 inline: true
 ---

-_Originally front page content; kept here for now as a snapshot of that time's perspective._
+[✎]{.icon} _This was originally front page content.
+I keep it here for now as a snapshot of that time's perspective (at the risk of some confusion for the reader)._

 ---